Curly Tail Grubs

 You can hop a grub along the bottom do very well for smallmouth bass.
 Hop them along a rocky bottom and hold on.

+From summer through fall, you can often find smallmouth bass in deeper water.
 A simple jighead and curly tail grub is a great way to fish vertical when smallmouth bass are down deep.
-This is a great presentation in the summer and fall.